twolfson/twolfson.com/articles/retina-sprites-are-here.md

 retinaDest: 'dist/spritesheet-2x.png',
 ```

-The `destCss` paramter indiciates where to save our spritesheet variables/mixins.
+The `destCss` parameter indiciates where to save our spritesheet variables/mixins.
 When being used for a retina task, this will include normal sprites, retina sprites, and their groupings.

 ```js
 destCss: 'sprites.scss'